Practical Information

 Pharmacies: pharmacie.be

-Shops in Belgium are generally open Monday to Saturday from 10 AM to 6 PM, with some extending their hours (especially in pedestrian zones and shopping centers).
-On Sundays, owner-operated shops in tourist areas may open from midday to the afternoon, while chains remain closed.
-Some larger supermarkets are open on Sunday.
+Shops in Belgium are generally open from Monday to Saturday, from 10 a.m. to 6 p.m., with some extending their opening hours.
+On Sundays, some owner-operated shops in tourist areas are open, as well as certain larger supermarkets.

 Restaurants and bars have variable opening hours and are often closed or operate with reduced hours on Mondays and Tuesdays.